Season: 2 (The Sonny & Cher Show)

 Cover of Dusty Springfield (1963)

 I can hear lots of loud clapping by Cher.
 Not a great rendition.
-Sonny sings to Cher “you just stepped on my toe.”
+Sonny seems to be having a hard time keeping up.
+Sonny sings to Cher “and you just stepped on my toe.”
+Sonny whoops a lot.

 Breakout: Bartender Ted Zeigler answers the phone as “Holmes & Yoyo.”
 (Cher scholar Jay says this was a 1970s TV show.
 Thank you.)
-Alvin asks again if that was the ratings people calling and why the bartender (I keep forgetting he has a name; it’s Herbie) didn’t admit they were all really watching The Sonny & Cher Show.
-Ted says he got it half right (Yoyo).
+Alvin asks again if that was the ratings people calling and why the bartender (I keep forgetting he has a name; it’s Herbie) didn’t admit they were really watching The Sonny & Cher Show.
+Ted says he got the Yoyo part right.
 Laverne comes in wanting a double scotch, no ice.
 Harry left her that night, she says.
 Here we go.
 Alvin asks if she is drinking to forget and she says she is drinking to celebrate.
 (Watching these episodes out of order was really confusing.
 This is probably one of the first shows to carry a plotline over multiple episodes.)
+Harry is leaving to join the Navy, Laverne says.
+She says she’ll probably bump into him from time to time.
+Laverne says they had an argument and he left in his Winnie the Pooh pajamas.
+They found because she never cooks more than warming up a Twinkie.
+She says she put tomato sauce on it.

 Cher Solo: “I Got It Bad and That Aint Good” (Audio)